benc-uk/gsots3d/readme.md

 A library for _Getting S\*\*t On The Screen in 3D_
 So you can get cool looking 3D stuff happening in your browser, if that's your thing.

 This library is an opinionated set of abstractions and wrappers around WebGL & twgl.
-GSOTS takes the pain out of the process of loading models, defining a camera, rendering a scene, lighting etc. It is based on the classic Blinn-Phong shading model, rather than the more modern PBR based shaders.
+GSOTS takes the pain out of the process of loading models, defining a camera, rendering a scene, lighting etc. It is based on the classic Blinn-Phong shading model, rather than the more modern PBR based shaders because I'm old.

 Features